 Click the button to download our fact sheet and find out when you can find the freshest locally grown products!

-- In 2016, Michigan farmers harvested more than 320 million bushels of corn from 2 million acres of farmland.
+- Michigan farmers harvest 297 million bushels of corn from 2.3 million acres of farmland.
 An acre is about the size of a football field.

 - Ethanol, a renewable bio-fuel made from corn, is currently blended into more than 95 percent of the nation’s fuel supply.